oxygenna-themes/foxi-astro-theme/src/content/blog/creating-dynamic-routes-in-astro.md

 ## Fetching Data

 To display dynamic content, you can fetch data based on the route parameters.
 In the `[slug].astro` file, you can use Astro's data fetching capabilities to load content dynamically.
+Here are the steps to fetch data:

+- **Import necessary modules**: Start by importing the modules you need for data fetching.
+- **Get route parameters**: Use Astro's API to access route parameters.
+- **Fetch data**: Fetch data from an API or a local data source based on the parameters.
+- **Display data**: Use the fetched data to render the content dynamically.

 ## Creating Links